 How does puck line betting work

 It may seem a little complicated so let’s use this example below to help further explain puck line betting.
-In this game between the Montreal Canadiens and the Toronto Maple Leafs, the Leafs are the favorite with a -1.5 puck line (spread).
-That means if Toronto wins by more than one goal, a bet on the Leafs' puck line would be graded as a winner.
-However, if the Leafs won by a single goal or lost the game, bettors who took the Canadiens with their +1.5 puck line would win.
+In this game between the New York Rangers and the Vancouver Canucks, the Rangers are the favorite with a -1.5 puck line (spread).
+That means if New York wins by more than one goal, a bet on the Rangers' puck line would be graded as a winner.
+However, if the Rangrs won by a single goal or lost the game, bettors who took the Canucks with their +1.5 puck line would win.
 If the game goes into overtime, the +1.5 puck line bet will win as it’s impossible to win an NHL OT game by more than a goal.